-Over 300,000 hip replacement surgeries are performed every year in the United States, according to the American Academy of Orthopaedic Surgeons.
+Over 300,000 hip replacement surgeries are performed every year in the U.S., according to the American Academy of Orthopaedic Surgeons.

 The majority of people who need hip replacement surgery are over 45.
 During hip replacement surgery, several portions of the hip joint are replaced with prostheses.
 There are numerous health conditions that make a person a good candidate for hip replacement surgery, such as: